 Here are seven easy ways to maintain your hedge trimmer properly to get the maximum performance out of it and lengthen its lifespan.

 The 7 Coolest Tips to Maintain the Hedge Trimmer

 1. Clean the Air Filter Often

-The motor of your petrol hedge trimmer needs a constant flow of clean and cool air to function correctly.
+The motor of your petrol hedge trimmer or gas hedge trimmer needs a constant flow of clean and cool air to function correctly.
 But as you keep using the trimmer, dust particles and debris builds up in the filter and disturbs the airflow.
 This results in overheating of the engine, poor performance, lack of power, and also lessens the lifespan of it.

 Cleaning the air filter is not a daunting task, however.
 It is typically released by a catch or a button – refer to the manual for more precise information about your particular model.

 After you’ve removed the filter, gently tap it on a solid surface then blow through it.
 If you can manage a decently powered air sprayer to spray air through it, it’d clean the filter better.